Youngkin to take part in CNN town hall amid 2024 speculation

 Youngkin, who formerly served as the co-CEO of the private equity firm the Carlyle Group, ran for governor on a platform emphasizing parents’ role in students’ education and railing against diversity initiatives that he has called an effort at “political indoctrination” from the left.

-One of his first actions as governor was an executive order to ban the public school teaching of critical race theory, which examines how race has played a role in U.S. laws and institutions and is mostly taught at institutions of higher education
+One of his first actions as governor was an executive order to ban public schools from teaching critical race theory, which examines how race has played a role in U.S. laws and institutions and is mostly taught at institutions of higher education.

 Youngkin also asked his education secretary last month to look into the Advanced Placement African American studies course that has become the subject of controversy after Florida Gov. Ron DeSantis’s (R) administration rejected its use in schools.